+'''

-- variable a.
+a. variable

+b.

-- literalConstant b.
+literalConstant

-- setTypeId "(" elementList ")"
+setTypeId "(" elementList ")"

+с.

-collectionId "." nil с.
+collectionId "." nil

-- d.
+d.

-- [moduleId "."] functionId ["(" expn {"," expn} ")"]
+[moduleId "."] functionId ["(" expn {"," expn} ")"]

-[moduleId "."] converterId "(" expn ")" e.
+[moduleId "."] converterId "(" expn ")"

+e.

-- f.
+f.

+g.

-- "(" expn ")" q.
+"(" expn ")"

-- "-" expn h.
+"-" expn

+h.

+i.

-- i. expn arithmeticOperator expn
+expn arithmeticOperator expn

-- j. expn comparisonOperator expn
+j. expn comparisonOperator expn

-- k. not expn
+k. not expn

-- 1. expn booleanOperator expn
+1. expn booleanOperator expn

+'''

-- m. expn setOperator expn
+m. expn setOperator expn

-The arithmeticOperators are +, -, (multiply), div (integer divide) and mod (integer remainder).
+The arithmeticOperators are +, -, (multiply), div (truncating integer divide) and mod (integer remainder).
+The mod operator is defined by "x mod $y = x - y^(x \text{ div } y)$ ".
 Operands of the arithmetic operators and unary minus must be integers or expressions having root type integer.
 The arithmetic operators yield an integer result.
-(Note: + and - are also set operators; see below.)
+(Note: +, - and are also set operators; see below.)

-The comparisonOperators are \langle , \rangle , =, $\langle =, \rangle$ = and "not =".
-Operands of comparison operators must either be the same type or have the same root type; see "Type Equivalence and Assignabili-The comparison operators yield a Boolean result.
-Arrays ty". and records cannot be compared.
+The comparisonOperators are <, >, =, <=, >= and "not =".
+Operands of comparison operators must either have equivalent types or the same root type; see "Type Equivalence and Assignability".
+The comparison operators yield a Boolean result.
+Arrays and records cannot be compared.
 Sets and Boolean expressions can be compared for equality only.
 (Note: <= and >= are also set operators; see below.)

 The booleanOperators are "and" (intersection), "or" (union) and -> (implication).
 The Boolean operators and the "not" operator take Boolean operands and yield a Boolean result.
+The Boolean operators are conditional; that is, if the result of the operation can be determined from the value of the first operand then the second operand is not evaluated.

-The setOperators are (set intersection), + (set union), -(set difference), <= and >= (set inclusion), and "in" and "not in" (element containment).
-The set operators + and - take operands of equivalent set types and yield a set result.
+The set operators are + (set union), - (set difference), (set intersection), <= and >= (set inclusion), and "in" and "not in" (element containment).
+The set operators +, - and take operands of equivalent set types and yield a set result.
 The set operators <= and >= take operands of equivalent set types and yield a Boolean result.
 The operators "in" and "not in" take a set as right operand and an integer expression as left operand.
 They yield a Boolean result.